yuntai/schnorr-examples/README.md

 ## Key Aggregation example for Schnorr Signatures

 [schonnr/schonnr.py](schnorr/schnorr.py) and [schnorr/schonnr_d.py](schnorr_d/schnorr_d.py) contain the code simulating the signing and verifying schnorr, BN(Bellare-Neven) & MuSig scheme.
-The code is based on Elliptic curve Cryptography implementation ([ecc.py](ecc.py)) from the course material of [Programming Blockchain](http://programmingblockchain.com) seminar given by [Jimmy Song](https://twitter.com/jimmysong).
+The code is based on Elliptic Curve Cryptography implementation ([ecc.py](ecc.py)) from the course material of [Programming Blockchain](http://programmingblockchain.com) seminar given by [Jimmy Song](https://twitter.com/jimmysong).
 The original Programming Blockchain(PB) codebase can be found in [https://github.com/jimmysong/pb-exercises](https://github.com/jimmysong/pb-exercises).

 The implementation is based on
 - Jimmy Song's presentation [Schnorr Signatures](https://prezi.com/amezx3cubxy0/schnorr-signatures/) and
 - his youtube on this topic [What is Schnorr, BN, Musig?](https://www.youtube.com/watch?v=thfCtc4jJZo).

-- I also found this blog also helpful - [Key Aggregation for Schnoor Signatures](https://blockstream.com/2018/01/23/musig-key-aggregation-schnorr-signatures.html)
+I also found this blog helpful - [Key Aggregation for Schnoor Signatures](https://blockstream.com/2018/01/23/musig-key-aggregation-schnorr-signatures.html)

 ## Extensino to Tx (transaction) to support segwit
-A new file [wtx.py](wtx.py) contains extension for Segwit to the original [tx.py](tx.py) from the PB codebase.
+[wtx.py](wtx.py) contains extension for Segwit to the original [tx.py](tx.py) from the PB codebase.

 Currently (April 8 2018),
 - parsing and serializing Segwit transaction